 Formaldehyde Safety Through the Years

-In 2007, CARB approved an airborne toxic control measure (ATCM) with the intent of reducing formaldehyde emissions.
+In 2007, CARB approved an airborne toxic control measure (ATCM) to reduce formaldehyde emissions.
 That ATCM became effective in 2009.
-CARB staff understood that there would need to be further regulation in the future, though.
+However, CARB staff understood that further regulation would be needed in the future.

 The original regulation was only effective in California (although environmentally conscious online cabinet sellers have ensured that products going anywhere in the U.S. meet these standards) originally.
 As of 2014, the U.S. EPA expanded them to the rest of the nation.